News Articles

 U.S. Rep, Mike Thompson, D-Napa, informed the city in a letter on Wednesday that the USPS intends to sell the building and property.

 U.S. Reps.
 Mike Thompson (CA-5) and John Garamendi (CA-3) announced on Thursday morning that the Federal Emergency Management Agency (FEMA) has approved the State of California's request for a Fire Management Assistance Grant declaration for the Rocky Fire burning in Lake, Yolo and Colusa Counties.
+The Fire Management Assistance Grant Program (FMAGP) allows for the mitigation, management, and control of fires burning on publicly or privately owned forest or grasslands which threaten such destruction as would constitute a major disaster.

 U.S. Rep. Mike Thompson has issued a statement in support of the Iran nuclear agreement recently reached by negotiators from six countries, saying, "A nuclear-armed Iran is unacceptable."